-Each student is required to schedule 16 weeks of Selective clerkships from the approved Selective lists during the junior/senior continuum, which must include a clerkship from the Selective A list, a clerkship from the Selective B list, and two additional clerkships from the Selective B list and/or the Selective C list.
+Each student is required to schedule 16 weeks of Selective clerkships from the approved Selective lists must include a clerkship from the Selective A list, a clerkship from the Selective B list, and two additional clerkships from the Selective B list and/or the Selective C list.
 Selective clerkships are always exactly four continuous weeks and are under the direction of USC faculty members at USC-affiliated hospitals.
 Selectives may not be repeated for credit.